“Life shrinks or expands in proportion to one’s courage.” – Anais Nin

 “Here.”
 Jake emerged from below.
 Wincing at the abrupt slap of wind, he tucked his head in and put his back to it.
 “I was asleep.
 What time is it?”

-“No time for comfort.”
-Rich shouted.
+“No time for comfort,” Rich shouted.
 “It’s going to get nasty out here, so pay attention!”
-Rich ordered.

 “Going to?”
-Jake gripped the safety of the companionway and huddled against the continuous blast of sea spray.
+Jake gripped the safety of the companionway and huddled against a blast of sea spray.

 Ella cringed at the sight of the well-mannered boy, tall and thin as parchment.
 A strong gust could blow him away.
 He didn’t belong here, on this stormy night sea.

 “Get in position.”
-Rich turned to take in the kid.
-He reached in the locker for a tether line, clipped one end to Jake’s life vest and the other to the lifeline.
+Rich turned to take in the kid, then reached in the locker for a tether line, clipped one end to Jake’s life vest and the other to the lifeline.

 “What the hell, you’re putting me on a leash?
 I’ll trip over it.”